Crashes and Bugs

 Finalize all images and text in your app before sending it in for review.
 Apps that are still in progress and contain placeholder content are not ready to be distributed and cannot be approved.

-Enter all of the details needed to review your app in the App Review Information section of iTunes Connect.
+Enter all of the details needed to review your app in the App Review Information div of App Store Connect.
 If some features require signing in, provide a valid demo account username and password.
 If there are special configurations to set, include the specifics.
 If features require an environment that is hard to replicate or require specific hardware, be prepared to provide a demo video or the hardware.
 Also, please make sure your contact information is complete and up-to-date.

 Your app description and screenshots should clearly and accurately convey your app’s functionality.
 This helps users understand your app and makes for a positive App Store experience.